 It’s one of the best martial arts in the list as it gives the user a complete repertoire of techniques they can use to disable a threat.
 Some might say it’s a descendant of the ancient martial arts Judo as it requires the threat to be on the ground.

-BJJ first exploded into the scene in the world of MMA.
-The Gracie family were the earliest practitioners of Brazilian Jiu Jitsu; Royce Gracie used BBJ exclusively to defeat his opponents in the octagon ring.
+BJJ first exploded onto the scene in the world of MMA.
+The Gracie family were the earliest practitioners of Brazilian Jiu-Jitsu; Royce Gracie used BBJ exclusively to defeat his opponents in the octagon ring.
 Today, BJJ is still a popular fighting option in the MMA circle.

-In all other things Brazilian Jiu Jitsu is an excellent medium for training the body and increasing physical strength and stamina, all of which are useful in emergency situations.
+In all other things, Brazilian Jiu-Jitsu is an excellent medium for training the body and increasing physical strength and stamina, all of which are useful in emergency situations.
 The most immediate weaknesses of this discipline include group fighting, dealing with armed attackers and zero striking techniques.
-BJJ can dominate the threat once they’re on the ground but you’ll have to have immense physical strength to do so.
+BJJ can dominate the threat once they’re on the ground but you’ll have to have the immense physical strength to do so.

 Useful for 2 or more attackers?
 Rating 2/5.
 It’s best used in 1-on-1 situations as the other attacker may take advantage of the fact that you’re on the ground with the first threat.

 Boxing primarily focuses on punches as the sole source of offense.
-The feet are mainly used for side-stepping, dodging and footwork.
-The great thing about boxing is that it’s relatively easy to learn and you’ll need just a few equipment to start.
+The feet are mainly used for side-stepping, dodging, and footwork.
+The great thing about boxing is that it’s relatively easy to learn and you’ll need just a few pieces of equipment to start.

 Boxing is simple yet effective.
 It’s simple-minded in its approach that you can become adept in punching in no time.
 More than that, you’ll discover that there’s more to boxing than punches.
 Peel away and you’ll add to your repertoire of self-defense in other aspects, i.e., darting in and out from danger, moving quickly and striking when the time is right.